sictweb/bti425-2020/notes/security-add-to-server.md

 So, how do we create this transformed string value?
 While there are several approaches, we will use a [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) approach for our JavaScript + Node.js environment.

-The [bcrypt.js package](https://www.npmjs.com/package/bcryptjs) is added to the web API code base.
+The [bcrypt.js package](https://www.npmjs.com/package/bcryptjs) (from Daniel Wirtz) is added to the web API code base.
 We use its functions in two ways, in the `manager.js` code:
 1. Transform a plain-text password into a [hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) which can be stored in a database
 2. Compare a plain-text password to a hashed-and-stored password